Cozy Peach Kitchen

 Recipe features

-• ready in under 30 minutes: Only requires 5 minutes of prep and 1 minute cook time
+• Quick & easy: Ready in under 30 minutes!
+This quinoa salad requires just 5 minutes of prep and 1 minute cook time.

 Ingredients and substitutions